Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

                                "title": "Be excellent to each other"}},
     "order": ["17hxexsxbr0ye", "17hxg7deji23d", "17hxgacq8byjh", "17hxgpamf6jpf"]}

-.. csv-table:: API Errors (variant 1)
+.. csv-table:: API Errors
-   :header: "Error","Description"
+   :header: "Error","Status Code","Description","Example"
-   :escape: \

-   "SUBREDDIT_NOEXIST","The target subreddit does not exist.
+   "MOD_REQUIRED","400","* There is no user context.

-   *\"Hmm, that community doesn't exist.
-Try checking the spelling.\"*" "MOD_REQUIRED","* The current user is not a moderator of the target subreddit.
+   * The current user is not a moderator of the target subreddit."," ``{""explanation"": ""You must be a moderator to do that."", ""message"": ""Bad Request"", ""reason"": ""MOD_REQUIRED""}`` "

-   * There is no user context.

-   *\"You must be a moderator to do that.\"*" "NO_TEXT","* The `title` parameter was not specified or was empty.

-   * The `message` parameter was not specified or was empty.

-   *\"we need something here\"* -> title"
+   "SUBREDDIT_NOEXIST","400","The target subreddit does not exist."," ``{""explanation"": ""Hmm, that community doesn't exist.
+Try checking the spelling."", ""message"": ""Bad Request"", ""reason"": ""SUBREDDIT_NOEXIST""}``
+   "

 Update removal reason